Our aim is to improve Global Health through excellence in research focusing in two wide research areas:

 o Causes of death in low-income countries

-ISGlobal has a Scientific Advisory Committee (SAC) and a Scientific and Technical Advisory Committee (STAC) whose main task is to assess scientific activities, research programmes and the strategic plan.
-The committees are also responsible for evaluating the institute's faculty researchers.
+ISGlobal has two advisory bodies: the Academic Committee (AC) and the External Advisory Committee (EAC).
+Their main task is to assess scientific activities, research programmes and the strategic plan.
+These committees are also responsible for evaluating the institute's faculty researchers.

 Where Do We Do It?